-Meaning
+Valid Arg Meaning

-call count
+"calls" call count

-cumulative time
+"cumulative" cumulative time

-file name
+"file" file name

-file name
+"module" file name

-primitive call count
+"pcalls" primitive call count

-line number
+"line" line number

-function name
+"name" function name

-name/file/line
+"nfl" name/file/line

-standard name
+"stdname" standard name

-internal time
+"time" internal time

 Note that all sorts on statistics are in descending order (placing most time consuming items first), where as name, file, and line number searches are in ascending order (i.e., alphabetical).
 The subtle distinction between "nfl" and "stdname" is that the standard name is a sort of the name as printed, which means that the embedded line numbers get compared in an odd way.

-appear in the string order "20" "3" and "40".
+For example, lines 3, 20, and 40 would (if the file names were the same) appear in the string order "20" "3" and "40".
 In contrast, "nfl" does a numeric compare of the line numbers.
+In fact, sort_stats("nfl") is the same as sort_stats("name", "file", "line").

+-T <filename>

-In fact, sort_stats("nfl") is the same as sort_stats("name", "file", "line"). -T <filename></filename> save profile results as shown on screen to a text file.
-The profile is still shown on screen. -D <filename></filename> save (via dump_stats) profile statistics to given filename.
+save profile results as shown on screen to a text file.
+The profile is still shown on screen.

+-D <filename>

+save (via dump_stats) profile statistics to given filename.
 This data is in a format understood by the pstats module, and is generated by a call to the dump_stats() method of profile objects.
-The profile is still shown on screen. -q suppress output to the pager.
-Best used with -T and/or -D above.
+The profile is still shown on screen.